dsahil12/SahilDesai-Portfolio/visualizing-government-debt.md

 ![General Government Debt](General government debt.png)

-For this part of the assignment, I used web-based visualization tools to analyze data on general government debt across various countries.
+For this part of the assignment, we used a bar chart a popular visualization method that uses bars to depict values across different categories, making it ideal for straightforward comparisons.
+The image is coming from a web-based visualization tool that analyzes data on general government debt across various countries.
 The visualization, titled **General government debt**, provides a clear representation of the debt levels, expressed as a percentage of GDP, for different nations.
 The data highlights the comparative debt burdens and allows for insights into how economic policies and fiscal management vary globally.

 ## Working with Tableau